-But don’t just take our word for it, here are some quotes from student CLD practitioners, Tutors,and practitioners:
+But don’t just take our word for it, here are some quotes from student CLD practitioners, Placement Providers and Educational providers:

 ‘It provides students with the opportunity to put theory into practice, in real life situations.
 It is simple to read about how to deal with situations but things rarely happen that simply in the field.
 Furthermore, it provides students with the opportunity to experience the job first hand, decide if they like it, if they are good at it and how they would change it.
 It produces a more rounded worker.’
 (Placement provider response)

-‘Acting as a sounding board for the learner as they learn about themselves, connect their practice to theory and compare/contrast their learning environment with their own working experiences.’
+‘Acting as a sounding board for the Student CLD Practitioner as they learn about themselves, connect their practice to theory and compare/contrast their learning environment with their own working experiences.’
 (Student CLD practitioner response)

 “Students who take time to build relationships and networks whilst on placement can use these later for further research and placement opportunities."(Tutor response)

-‘Supporting students to meet competences: to make sure that if there is a problem, they tell the learner early enough for them to act on it and improve practice.’
+‘Supporting students to meet competences: to make sure that if there is a problem, they tell the Student CLD Practitioner early enough for them to act on it and improve practice.’
 (Placement provider response)

 ‘Personally I feel that the most effective aspects of the supervisor’s role was the weekly support....This was very effective for me as it helped to ensure me that I was on the right track and hitting the deadlines on time.
 I feel that it was also effective for my supervisor as it allowed for them to stay updated on my progress and to ensure that I was working effectively.’
-(Learner response)
+(Student CLD Practitioner response)

 “one of the most rewarding experiences happens when you hear practitioners and students talking about interesting and challenging practice that is making a difference in local communities."
 (Tutor response)

-‘Placement - The work involved for the learner is representative of real life working experience.
+‘Placement - The work involved for the Student CLD Practitioner is representative of real life working experience.
 They are supported to work to a set of ethical standards, convert theory to practice and in addition meet placement organisational need.
-The learner experiences a diverse scope of community development work which helps them prepare for the varied type of roles that they could progress onto.
+The Student CLD Practitioner experiences a diverse scope of community development work which helps them prepare for the varied type of roles that they could progress onto.
 The organisation gains an opportunity to stay fresh and keep practices updated, be challenged and allows the organisations to increase capacity to provide crucial front line services.’
 (Placement provider response)

-“visiting the learner and supervisor in the organisation at the midway point of placement enables me to see how the learner is being supported, and importantly, how learning is taken place and evidenced" (Tutor response)
+“visiting the Student CLD Practitioner and supervisor in the organisation at the midway point of placement enables me to see how the Student CLD Practitioner is being supported, and importantly, how learning is taken place and evidenced" (Tutor response)

 Placement Partnership

 The diagram above shows how each of the partners connect with each other in a Professional Learning Context.
 Each of the partners in the professional practice placement process has a particular role to play in ensuring the success of the learning opportunities offered throughout the placement experience.
-We provide this support pack as a means to ensure a consistent approach is taken by all educational providers, Placement supervisors and learners.
-By putting the Learner at the heart of the process we aim to ensure that Learners are acting in a professional manner from the very beginning of their learning programme and are taking responsibility to support and improve the standards of that learning experience.
+We provide this support pack as a means to ensure a consistent approach is taken by all educational providers, Placement supervisors and Student CLD practitioners.
+By putting the Student CLD Practitioner at the heart of the process we aim to ensure that Student CLD Practitioners are acting in a professional manner from the very beginning of their learning programme and are taking responsibility to support and improve the standards of that learning experience.

 WE may wish to revisit this section once the pack is complete!